Join beClub

 alcohol-free.

-generation has actually slowed down, or even stopped altogether, the consumption
+generation has slowed down, or even stopped altogether, the consumption

 of alcohol; in fact, in comparison to their parents and grandparents before